kew96/factoring_consumer_staples/README.md

 model but nothing at any significance value.
 Achieving a positive excess return gives us hope for this framework but necessitates future research into new factors and different techniques for calculating factor loadings.

+Please feel free to review our [paper](reports/Factoring_Consumer_Staples.pdf) covering this in more detail along with our code and reach out to us with any thoughts or questions.

 - Kyle Walsh: [kew96@cornell.edu](mailto:kew96@cornell.edu?Subject=Factoring%20Consumer%20Staples%20Project)
 - Siddharth Kantamneni: [skk82@cornell.edu](mailto:skk82@cornell.edu?Subject=Factoring%20Consumer%20Staples%20Project)